 I spent many practice sessions in my backyard, climbing on a 50-75 year old Red Cedar tree.
 I also found a comfortable, secure and efficient system that I allows me to make long ascents.
 Using a Rope Wrench for descending short distances seems fine, but I prefer to add an second back-up figure-8 type descending device, so I do not have to depend on solely on a friction knot for longer descents.
 The other option is to replace the Rope Wrench with another descending device, like a Petzl Rig or a Gri Gri .
 In either case, I now feel a lot more comfortable climbing to heights in the 40-50 foot range and returning safely to the ground on rappel.

-Over at TreeBuzz I started a conversation-thread to see what seasoned and experienced tree climbers were using, in terms of the latest and greatest mechanical SRT tree climbing devices.
-SRT (single rope technique or static, fixed or stationary line climbing) has transformed recreational tree climbing, enabling climbers to ascend and get the maximum results with the least amount of wasted energy.
+Over at the TreeBuzz forum, I asked what seasoned and experienced tree climbers were using, in terms of the latest and greatest mechanical SRT multicending tree climbing devices.
+SRT (single rope technique or static, fixed or stationary line climbing) has transformed recreational tree climbing, enabling climbers to ascend into and maneuver within the canopies, using the least amount of wasted energy.

 In the last twenty years new climbing products and innovations like professional grade multicenders, or devices that combine ascending and descending functions into one device, within the SRT framework have become available.
 Choosing which device is best suited to beginners or advanced users depends on a number of personal preferences.